mikrono/tModLoaderWiki_kr_ko/Basic-Minion-Guide.md

 ## Introduction
 A minion is, first of all, a projectile.
-Not to be confused with a boss minion such as the Brain of Chthulhu Creeper, which is an NPC.
+Not to be confused with a boss minion such as the Brain of Cthulhu Creeper, which is an NPC.
 That means you are going to extend the `ModProjectile` class provided by tModLoader.
 Then, you need a weapon that you use to summon it with, therefore extending `ModItem`.
 The last thing being the thing that allows the minion to stay alive and to be able to be unsummoned: